Divorce Laws in Texas

 When it comes to legal considerations, the divorce process can be just as complex and difficult to navigate as the interpersonal and emotional obstacles.
 There is no one-size-fits-all approach because the legal procedure can differ greatly depending on the relationship between spouses and the details of their shared children, property and assets.
 No matter how simple or how amicable a divorce may seem, the laws of divorce in Texas can complicate things, so it is essential to consult an experienced family law attorney.
 Our divorce lawyers at Anderson & Anderson have the knowledge and background necessary to lay out every possible option for you and to chart your best course through the legal steps of divorce.
 We are ready to create and adapt strategies around your priorities and circumstances to make the divorce process fit you rather than the other way around.

-Filing for divorce in Bastrop or Austin: What is involved?
+Filing for divorce in Bastrop: What is involved?

 There are no set rules or regulations for a divorce in Texas, so a 'no fault' divorce is easy to obtain without placing blame on the other spouse.
 This is known as insupportability.
 However, a divorce can also be filed on the grounds of cruelty, adultery, conviction of a felony, abandonment or legal separation.
 However, there are some general guidelines to follow before filing for divorce.
 First, you have to have lived in Texas for at least six months - 3 of which should be in the county you petition your divorce.
 Additionally, you can only request alimony under certain circumstances including the marriage lasting at least ten years.

-How does the divorce process work in Bastrop or Austin?
+How does the divorce process work in Bastrop?

 There are two ways that one can file for a divorce, but this would depend on your current situation and your relationship with your spouse.